Question about supervisor references

 As such, I don’t really want to use her as a reference if I can avoid it.

-And so other supervisor references are needed!
+Other supervisor references are needed!

 I have included on my list one person who was my manager during my early years with the company, who is still there in a different capacity and would have no problem discussing my growth and contributions to the company.